Father says girl who died in CBP custody didn't lack food, water

 U.S. Customs and Border Protection admonished asylum seekers Thursday in a statement on the death: "Please present yourselves at a port of entry and seek to enter legally and safely."

-The pair reached the border near remote Lordsburg, New Mexico, and immediately sought asylum at a nearby U.S. Border Patrol station, Garcia told NBC News.
+The pair reached the border at a remote section of New Mexico and immediately sought asylum at a nearby U.S. Border Patrol station, Garcia told NBC News.

 "Our law says that people have the right to approach our border and ask for protection," he said